 - Franchise fee: $15,000

 Franchises that serve food tend to be time-consuming, but there are some simpler concepts — such as Buzz Pop Cocktails, which just started franchising last year — that can be run part time.
-Franchisees sell alcohol-infused frozen treats at events from a van or push cart, so they mainly need to be able to work the business nights and weekends, leaving them free to keep their nine-to-five.
+Franchisees sell alcohol-infused frozen adult sorbet treats at events from a van or push cart, so they mainly need to be able to work the business nights and weekends, leaving them free to keep their nine-to-five.
+The super delicious all natural frozen sorbet treats are not found in stores.
+Mixing 2 summer favorites of Italian Sorbet and Premium Alcohol makes this franchise a win-win.

 Card My Yard